gashaw-ux/Object-Orinented-Programming/README.md

 such as inheritance, hiding, polymorphism, and so on.
 The primary goal of OOP is to connect the data and the functions that act on it such that no other portion of the code may access the data except that function.

+# Object
+  - An object is any entity that has a state and behavior

+ ## An object has three characteristics:
+    - State: represents the data (value) of an object.
+    - Behavior: represents the behavior (functionality) of an object such as deposit, withdraw, etc.
+    - Identity: An object identity is typically implemented via a unique ID.
+The value of the ID is not visible to the external user.
+      However, it is used internally by the JVM to identify each object uniquely.

+ ## For example, a bicycle is an object.
+It has

+    States: idle, first gear, etc
+    Behaviors: braking, accelerating, etc.